allddd/headscale-apt/README.md

 [![Release](https://github.com/allddd/headscale-apt/actions/workflows/release.yml/badge.svg)](https://github.com/allddd/headscale-apt/actions/workflows/release.yml)

-Unofficial [Headscale](https://headscale.net) repository (Debian/Ubuntu) that automatically checks for updates several times a day.
+Unofficial [Headscale](https://headscale.net) repository (Debian/Ubuntu) that automatically updates itself when a new release is available.

-The code and the repository itself are hosted here.
-I have tried to keep it as simple as possible so that you can audit it yourself in a short amount of time.
+The automation code and the repository itself are hosted here.
+The idea is to keep things as simple as possible so that you can do the audit yourself in no time.

 ## Usage